jnozzi/cocoadev.com/markdown/ImageDrawingProgramRecommendation.md

 ----

 Try Teal [http://www.unspacy.demon.co.uk/software/] or the Gimp.
-Neither do .icns, but you already have General/IconComposer for that.
+Neither do .icns, but you already have IconComposer for that.

 ----